-In addition to having an all inclusive apartment paid for and shared with a fellow Legislative Scholar Intern in Tallahassee for the Legislative Session and reimbursement for travel expenses for one round trip to Tallahassee, each Legislative Scholar will be given a total scholarship of $3,000.
-It is anticipated that each Legislative Scholar will receive up to 12 hours of credit based on the student’s credit hour needs (3 hours of credit for graduate students).
+In addition to having an apartment shared with fellow Legislative Scholar Interns in Tallahassee for the Legislative Session and reimbursement for travel expenses for one round trip to Tallahassee, each Legislative Scholar will be given a total scholarship of $3,000.

-- Must be academically classified as a junior, senior or graduate student as of January 2018
+- Must be academically classified as a junior, senior, or graduate student as of January 2019